Saari Residence – ONLINE GRANT SERVICE

 LANGUAGE OF THE APPLICATION

 We recommend that Finnish-writing applicants or a group consisting entirely of Finnish speakers submit their applications and attachments in Finnish.
 If a Finnish-writing applicant or a group consisting entirely of Finnish speakers is submitting an application in English, they are requested to write the title and summary in Finnish.
-Otherwise the language of the applications is English.

-In the first page, select what you are applying for
+On the first page, select what you are applying for

 - The Saari Residence application period